cfergeau/enhancements/enhancements/cvo/cluster-profiles.md

 To support different a deployment model in which not all operators rendered by the CVO by default are needed.
 This includes IBM Public Cloud, in which a hosted control plane is used.
-Potentially it can also be used for Code Ready Containers.
+It's also useful for Code Ready Containers which runs a single node cluster with resource constraints, and needs to scale down some operands, or disable some unneeded operators.

 ### Goals